BobPXX/Lensless_Imaging_Transformer/README.md

 ![pipeline](./utils/diagram1.png)
 ![hardware for experiment](./utils/diagram2.png)

 # MESSAGE
-Lensless camera based on this paper has been productized and commercialized.
+Lensless Camera based on this paper has been productized and commercialized.
 Here are some potential applications:
 1. Replace traditional camera in scenarios where space, weight or cost is extremely imposed, e.g.,
     - cost-sensitive IoT devices,
     - under-screen camera,